 If your vehicle is not responding or appears to have no power, the cause could be a discharged battery or something affecting its electrical systems.

-If the vehicle's battery is discharged, it won't respond to some of your actions.
-This can include trying to unlock or start it.
+If the vehicle's batteries are dead, the vehicle will not respond to some of your actions.
+This includes trying to unlock or start it.